benericsi/groovin/README.md

 # Disclaimer

 This project is my university thesis project.
+It is currently work in progress.
 For personal use only!

 ## Available Scripts